 Authors are expected to deliver the proposed articles in correct English (British standard).
 Linguistic correction before submission is encouraged.
 The maximum length of an article is 10 000 words.

-We kindly ask potential authors to respect quotation standards of Author-Date System (Chicago Style).
+Due to interdisciplinary character of the journal we kindly ask potential authors to respect quotation standards of Author-Date System (APA Style).
 Under the Author-Date System each citation consists of two parts: the text citation which provides brief identifying information within the text and the reference list (list of sources used) which provides full bibliographic information.

 Quotation standards are to be respected in case of other types of contributions such as legislation and case law reviews, book reviews and reports concerning scientific events and other notes.